EmilStenstrom/friendlybit/comments/2006-08-27-why-xhtml-is-a-bad-idea_comments.md

   comment_author_url: http://9rules.com/blog/2006/09/friendly-bit-2/
   comment_content: '[...]
 Friendly Bit strives to be one of the best blogs for easily
     digested info about client side web development.
-The articles are easy to follow, and I&#8217;m sure you&#8217;ll find something you should bookmark because you learned something or you laughed. [...]'
+The articles are easy to follow, and I’m sure you’ll find something you should bookmark because you learned something or you laughed. [...]'
   comment_date: '2006-09-02 04:20:40'
   comment_post_ID: '89'
   comment_type: pingback